Posts

 Image

 This is an age old question?
 Is a Hotdog a Sandwich?
 Is a Top a Dominant?
 What do you think?
 The creation of a sandwich and hotdog and the role of a Dominant or Top in the BDSM community can be correlated through the lens of intention, fulfillment, and balance.
 Here's how I think they might work out: 1.
-Purpose and Let's break down the definition of a sandwich and a hot dog: Sandwich: Traditionally, a sandwich consists of two slices of bread with various fillings such as meat, cheese, vegetables, and condiments.
+Let's break down the definition of a sandwich and a hot dog: Sandwich: Traditionally, a sandwich consists of two slices of bread with various fillings such as meat, cheese, vegetables, and condiments.
 The basic structure is bread-filling-bread.
 However, there are countless variations, including open-faced sandwiches, wraps, and more.
 Hot Dog: A hot dog is typically a cooked sausage (usually a frankfurter or wiener) served in a sliced bun.
 The bun is designed to hold the sausage and can include toppings like mustard, ketchup, onions, relish, and sauerkraut.
-Can this be taken to a thought level for the purpose of how we might see Tops and Domina...
+Can this be taken to a thought level for the purpose of how we might see Tops and Dominants....

 Spankos vs. BDSM Players: Drawing the Lines—or Erasing Them